2of/Deep-Learning-City-Scale-GeoLocalization-Model/README.md

 This project takes that concept and turns it into a **GeoGuessr Bot**! 🚀 It uses **deep learning** to make geolocation predictions from street-level images.
 It's like turning **Google Street View** into a giant treasure map, and this bot is your trusty guide! 🗺

 ---
+## The todo section

+1. Include yolo and conversion code
+2. Include doctor code
+3. store the extracted info as it's own tensor (this one is pending actually receving some SSD's from the mail...)
+4. The project
+5. Overleaf for proj

 ## 💻 Installation and Setup 💻